ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

 Running the SRW App
 ===========================

 This section explains how to set up and run the basic "out-of-the-box" case for the SRW Application.
 However, the steps are relevant to any SRW App experiment and can be modified to suit user goals.
-This chapter assumes that users have already built the SRW App by following the steps in :numref:`Section %s <BuildSRW>` (or :numref:`Section %s <DownloadCodeC>` if running the containerized version of the SRW App).
+This chapter assumes that users have already built the SRW App by following the steps in :numref:`Section %s <BuildSRW>` (or :numref:`Section %s <DownloadContainerIntelC>` if running the containerized version of the SRW App).

 The out-of-the-box SRW App case builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) domain (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 16 physics suite (FV3_GFS_v16 :term:`CCPP`), and :term:`FV3`-based GFS raw external model data for initialization.